Libmagicxx v8.2.1

 Documentation

-For comprehensive guides, API references, and detailed information, visit the documentation site.
+For comprehensive guides, API references, and detailed information, visit the Libmagicxx Documentation Site.
+The source code for the documentation site is available in the documentation/html directory of the repository.

 Contributing

-We welcome contributions!
-Please see the CONTRIBUTING.md file for guidelines on how to contribute.
+We welcome contributions of all kinds, including bug fixes, feature requests, documentation improvements, and code enhancements.
+Please see the CONTRIBUTING.md file for detailed guidelines on how to contribute or build Libmagicxx from source.

 Security